- Chart

 Positioning

-Kentucky First Federal Bancorp is a community-focused bank with a strong presence in its local markets.
-Its competitive advantage lies in its personalized service and local expertise.
+Kentucky First Federal Bancorp is a community-focused bank offering traditional banking services in its local market.
+Its competitive advantage lies in its local presence and personalized service.

 Total Addressable Market (TAM)